Dear TexCare, #1mybookmark

 ANSWER:

-But to move on, the TexCare Spot Remover is unique.
-It does not bleach (and here you need to take care of stain removers that contain something with "OXY", which is active oxygen, that is, a bleach.
-For example, it is found in vanish products, and the company itself writes that Oxigen bleaches.
-Moreover , -Quote: "Vanish Oxi Action MAX should not be applied to wool, silk, leather or materials that are not color-dense." ).
-Finally, do not use Chlorine on wool and silk either.
-(Then it turns all yellow!)
-You'll need the following steps on the couch:
+But to move forward, TexCare Stain Remover is unique.
+It does not bleach (and here you have to be careful with stain removers that contain something with "OXY", which is active oxygen, i.e. a bleaching agent.
+It is found, for example, in Vanish products, and the company itself writes that Oxygen bleaches.
+Furthermore - Quote: "Vanish Oxi Action MAX should not be used on wool, silk, leather or materials that are not colorfast." ).
+You must not use chlorine on wool and silk either.
+(Then it turns completely yellow!)You must use the following procedure on the sofa:

-Alternate 4-5 times between putting on clean water and pick up with the dry pieces.
+Alternate 4-5 times between applying clean water and blotting with the dry cloths.
 The stain should now be gone.
-If it is one of the more stubborn spots, the process is repeated all over again.
-As long as the stain has disappeared a little at the first attempt, it will come out completely |
+If it's a stubborn stain, repeat the process.
+If the stain has faded even a little after the first try, it should disappear completely. |

 |

-Stearin on Jacket - Hello TexCare
+Candle wax on Jacket – Hi TexCare

-I've unfortunately got stearin on a jacket (polyester), can Texcare remove it? |
+Unfortunately, I've got wax on a jacket (polyester).
+Can Texcare remove it? |

 |

-If the stain is very stubborn, you can put some sucking – some layers of paper towel – above and below the clothes where the stain sits.
-Then keep a LUKEWARM (Not too hot) iron on so that the stearine melts and is sucked into the paper towel.
-But not too hot iron, you're going to burn it.
-Experiment and find the melting point of the stearine.
-It is enough between Nylon and silk – 1 dot. |
+If the stain is very stubborn, you can place something absorbent – a few layers of kitchen roll – over and under the garment where the stain is.
+Then, hold a LUKEWARM (not too hot) iron on it, so the wax melts and is absorbed into the kitchen roll.
+But be careful not to use an iron that is too hot, as you might burn it in.
+Experiment and find the melting point for the wax.
+It's probably between Nylon and silk – 1 dot. |

 |

-Yours sincerely, Anne |
+Kind regards, Anne |

 |

-Then you can "shave" the lint be fri the knitted front. |
+Then you can "shave" the lint off the knitted front. |

 |